 |Core topics:||Supplemental topics:|

-Send a completed Pain Medicine Case Consultation Request Form* on the Monday before the broadcast.
+Send a completed Pain Medicine Case Consultation Request Form* by 5:00pm Monday prior to the Wednesday session.

-All personally identifiable health information will be de-identified and we will assign a confidential ID number to your case, and to confirm a presentation date.
+“You will receive an email from email@example.com to schedule a date for your case presentation.”
+All personally identifiable health information will be de-identified and we will assign a confidential ID number to your case.
 When you are called on to present the case during the confirmed UW TelePain broadcast, all parties will refer to the patient only by the confidential ID number.

 To receive CME credits, participants will be asked quarterly to evaluate the UW TelePain sessions they attended.
 CME credits are awarded annually.